I felt the heaviness envelope me.

 But what we hold in our hearts will never make a change in the world, unless it finds feet and hands and voice.

-If you had told me a year ago that harbored racist beliefs, I would have protested vehemently.
+If you had told me a year ago that I harbored racist beliefs, I would have protested vehemently.
 I would have listed off my “non-racist” actions to convince you.
-Things like arguing with congregants who said I shouldn’t date a black man, or attempting to build friendships and mentorships with latinos and young black women in my neighborhood.
+Things like arguing with congregants who said I shouldn’t date a Black man, or attempting to build friendships and mentorships with Latinas and young Black women in my neighborhood.
 I would have insisted that their skin color made no difference to me—after all, we are all created equally in the image of God.

 But what I did not understand then is this: